Fitting Prediction Rule Ensembles with R Package pre: Examples

-We can obtain variable and base learner importances using the \code{importance} function.
+We can obtain the estimated (zero and non-zero) coefficients for the base learners in the final ensemble using the \code{coef} method (results not shown for space considerations): \begin{Schunk} \begin{Sinput} R> coef(carrillo.ens) \end{Sinput} \end{Schunk} We can obtain predictions for (new) observations using the \code{predict} method (results not shown for space considerations): \begin{Schunk} \begin{Sinput} R> predict(carrillo.ens, newdata = carrillo) \end{Sinput} \end{Schunk} We can obtain variable and base learner importances using the \code{importance} function.
 By default, importances are calculated over all training observations, but the \code{importance} function also allows for obtaining local importances calculated over a subset of the training data, through specification of the \code{global} and \code{quantprobs} arguments.
 To aid in interpretation, we request standardized importances in this example, so we can interpret the base learner importances as the absolute value of standardized multiple regression coefficients.
-Also, we restrict the number of decimal places in the results by specifying the \code{round} argument:
+Also, we restrict the number of decimal places in the results by specifying the \code{round} argument: \begin{Schunk} \begin{Sinput} R> imps <- importance(carrillo.ens, standardize = TRUE, round = 4L) \end{Sinput} \end{Schunk}